miljodirektoratet/cafean/README.md

 - <b>Percentage change in source sector: x (current)</b>: Percentage change in total output of source sector from year 2012 to year.
 - <b>Percentage change in source sector: x (constant)</b>: Percentage change in total output of source sector from year 2012 to year.

-The `sectoral_analysis_agg.xlsx` has the same structure but with final sector aggregated.
+The `sectoral_analysis_agg.xlsx` has the same structure but with final sector aggregated in the 17-sector classification provided in `data/00_auxiliary/classifications/sector_agg_spec.tsv`.

 <br>